FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/storage_tool.md

 ### Traverse Table

-`-I 'option is used to traverse the data in the table.
+The '-i' option is used to traverse the data in the table.
 The parameter is' [table name] '.
-The data in the table will be written to the file' [table name] .txt 'in the current directory.
-If there is' / 'in the table name, it will be replaced with an underscore.。Can be combined '-H 'option to use,'-The H 'option will hex encode the read data for easy viewing of binary data。Examples are as follows:
+The data in the table is written to the' [table name] .txt 'file in the current directory。Can be used in conjunction with the '-H' option, which hex encodes the read data for easy viewing of binary data。Examples are as follows:

 ```bash
 $ ./storageTool -i s_current_state